vkrishn2/EECS112L_Lab3/README.md

 # EECS112L RISCV Processor

-This project is a group project, where we worked on creating a pipelined RISCV processor using System Verilog.
+This project was a group project, where we worked on creating a pipelined RISCV processor using System Verilog.